mucommander/mucommander/readme.txt

 - Fixed editable combo-boxes not reacting well to font change.
 - Fixed folder panel borders failing to refresh properly when their color was changed.
+- Fixed double "Download or browse" dialogs when opening http files.

 Known issues:
 - The bookmarks file system doesn't allow users to specify which credentials